lupyuen/lupyuen.github.io/src/lte.md

 _Does it work on Apache NuttX RTOS?_

-The results look a little peculiar...
+The results look a little peculiar.
+Here's the output when NuttX powers up the LTE Modem...

 ```text
 pinephone_pmic_usb_init: Set DCDC1 Voltage to 3.3V